js-psc/js-psc.github.io/aboutme.md

-Some photos of the seminar !
+Some photos of the seminar during Jean Feydy's presentation !